A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Background and Related Works

-Roth \etal~\cite{roth2019odds} show that log-odds ratio of inputs to a classifier (not necessarily a DNN) can reveal some interesting properties of adversarial inputs.
-They propose a test statistic based on the expected log-odds of noise-perturbed inputs, which is thresholded to detect adversarial inputs.
-In Zheng \etal~\cite{zheng2018robust}, the class-conditional distributions of fully-connected intermediate layer representations are modeled using Gaussian mixture models~\footnote{Convolutional layers are not modeled in their approach.}.
-Inputs with a likelihood lower than a (class-specific) threshold under each class-conditional mixture model are rejected as adversarial.
-In Miller \etal~\cite{miller2019ada}, an anomaly detection method focusing on adversarial attacks is proposed, which in its basic form can be described as follows.
-The class-conditional density of the layer representations of a DNN are modeled using Gaussian mixture models, and they are used to calculate a Bayes class posterior at each layer.
-The Kullback-Leibler divergence between the class posterior of the DNN (based on the softmax function) and the estimated Bayes class posterior from each layer are used as test statistics for detecting adversarial samples.
-A number of variations of this test statistic that lead to improved detection are also proposed.
-Sastry \etal~\cite{sastry2019gram} propose a method for detecting OOD samples based on analyzing the Gram matrices of the layer representations (activations) of a DNN.
-The Gram matrices of different orders (order $1$ corresponds to the standard definition) capture the pairwise correlations between the elements of a layer activation.
+\cite{sastry2019gram} propose a method for detecting OOD samples based on analyzing the Gram matrices of the layer representations of a DNN.
+The Gram matrices of different orders (order $1$ corresponds to the standard definition) capture the pairwise correlations between the elements of a layer representation.
 At training time, their detector records the element-wise minimum and maximum values of the Gram matrices (of different orders) from a training set of natural inputs, conditioned on each predicted class.
 The extent of deviation from the minimum and maximum values observed at training time is used to calculate a class-specific deviation test statistic at each layer.
-The final score for OOD detection is obtained by adding up the normalized deviations from the layers, where the normalization factor for a layer is the expected deviation observed on a held-out validation dataset~\footnote{We note that the deviation statistic based on Gram matrices from the layer activations defined by \cite{sastry2019gram} can be used as a test statistic for \proposed as well.
-Different from \cite{sastry2019gram}, \proposed would combine the layerwise, class-conditional p-values estimated from the test statistics into an adversarial score (\S~\ref{sec:scoring_adver}) or OOD score (\S~\ref{sec:scoring_ood}).}.
+The final score for OOD detection is obtained by adding up the normalized deviations from the layers, where the normalization factor for a layer is the expected deviation observed on a held-out validation dataset.
+We note that the deviation statistic based on Gram matrices from the layer activations proposed in \cite{sastry2019gram} can be used as a test statistic for \proposed as well.

 {\bf Confidence Metrics for Classifiers}